catscarlet/oneClickDeleteInstagramPost/README.md

 - ~~You need to reflesh the page in your personal page in order to active this script.~~ (Fixed in 1.0.4)
 - ~~Some personal page may have visual issues.
 I don't know how to get it or fix it yet.~~ (Fixed in 1.0.1)
 - The img_alt of first 12 posts is something like `Image may contain: ***` or `No automatic alt text available.` now, not description if post any longer.
+(No desire to investigate)
 - The description of video post can't get shown.
+(No desire to investigate)
 - After you delete a post, if you scroll the page far enough and scroll back, the deleted post will be back on your page, but it will be unaccessable.
+(No desire to investigate)
-- ~~Even if you enter a personal page which doesn't belong to you, the delete button and description are still shown, of course the delete function won't be functional.~~ (Fixed in 1.0.5)
+- Even if you enter a personal page which doesn't belong to you, the delete button and description are still shown, of course the delete function won't be functional. ~~(Fixed in 1.0.5)~~ (Still broken and no desire to investigate)

 ## License